Advanced Diploma in Business Management (Marketing and Sales Management)

 This module covers the essentials and basic to global marketing focusing on elements of external environment influences and company global competitive advantage from the perspective of segmentation, branding and positioning.
 Students will have a good overview of what global companies are doing in the competitive world economy of international marketing.

 Intakes for the Advanced Diploma in Business Management (Marketing and Sales Management) programmes are available 4 times a year.
 All applications should be submitted to ERCI no later than 1 month before the commencement date.

 Courses are assessed by a combination of coursework, practical assignments and examinations.
-Unless otherwise stated, all modules within the Advanced Diploma in Business Management (Marketing and Sales Management) programme are assessed based on the 3-3-4 framework: 30% on examination, 30% on individual assignment(s) and/or class tests, 40% on group assignment(s) and/or class participation.
+Unless otherwise stated, all modules within the Advanced Diploma in Business Management (Marketing and Sales Management) programme are assessed based on the 3-3-4 framework: 30% Competency-Based Assessment, 30% on individual assignment(s) and/or class tests, 40% on group assignment(s) and/or class participation.

 |Programmes||Local Singaporean/PR Student||International Student||Remarks|

 |Advanced Diploma in Business Management (Marketing and Sales Management)||

 All applications are subject to the Institute’s assessment of eligibility for entry into the programme.